Catharina Ahlgren: Biography

 Catharina Ahlgren was the daughter of Anders Ahlgren, governor of Östergötland, and Laurentia Juliana Liungenfeldt.
 Through her sister, she was the sister-in-law of Johan Gustaf Halldin, chancellor of the National Library of Sweden.

-According to V. Örnberg, she was at one point a chamber lady in the court of the queen Louisa Ulrika, but lost her position because of some kind of intrigue: "Chamberlady at court but soon lost her position because of plotting, managed a book shop that failed.
+According to V. Örnberg, she was at one point a kammarfru (chamberer) in the court of the queen Louisa Ulrika, but lost her position because of some kind of intrigue: "Chamberlady at court but soon lost her position because of plotting, managed a book shop that failed.
 Made translations and wrote literary things."

 Catharina Ahlgren's first marriage was to Bengt Edvard Eckerman, cavalry master of the royal Scanian Husars.
 During her first marriage, she had the daughters Charlotte Eckerman and Julie Eckerman and the sons Bengt Gustaf and Christopher.
 Her first marriage was reportedly troubled by economic difficulties and her youngest son were not acknowledged by her spouse as his.
 The marriage ended in a divorce in 1770.
 She married for the second time to the book printer journeyman Anders Bark or Barck.

 She moved with her second spouse to Finland, possibly in 1775, and are listed as a resident in Åbo in 1782.
 Her second marriage also ended in a divorce.
 At the death of her eldest daughter Charlotte in 1790, she was one of the beneficiaries of the will.
 In 1796, she settled with her youngest daughter Julie in Linköping.

 Her contemporary, the orientalist and writer Jonas Apelblad, listed her in his writers dictionary as a strong and gifted personality, "[f]emina potens, sed ingenio plena" ("a forceful woman, but full of talent") who did not live a more peaceful life with her second spouse then she had with her first.